emcuttsy/monoglot-anxiety/content/blog/create-german-quizzes-from-youtube-videos-with-this-great-free-website.md

 draft: true

 ---
 Scrolling through Reddit today, I came across a great new website for German learners made by an r/German user.
 The site is called [Interpolly](https://www.interpolly.com/), and it allows you to easily create German vocabulary quizzes from YouTube videos.
+I checked it out and really liked the site, so I thought I'd write up a little review as a way of saying thanks to the developer for making this free tool for German learners.

+Interpolly works for Spanish, French, and a few other languages too.
+But the idea was inspired by the developer's experience learning German by watching YouTube videos, which I think is super heartwarming.

+If you haven't already checked it out yourself, German-learning Reddit tend to be really wholesome.
+At least, that's been my experience, and the existence of free projects like Interpolly backs that up.
+People often post amazing free learning aides like this one and other resources that they make to help out other learners, and subs like r/German are some of my favorite places to look for new German-learning resources and tips.
+Interpolly was made by [u/marcellki](https://www.reddit.com/user/marcellki/).
+Read their post introducing it to r/German [here](https://www.reddit.com/r/German/comments/lo6wsp/i_created_a_free_tool_to_turn_youtube_videos_into/).

 ## Turn videos into German vocabulary quizzes with Interpolly